How Does Exercise Help Control Blood Sugar Levels

 How does it affect your blood glucose level?

 When you do moderate exercise, like walking, it makes your heart beat a little faster and breathe a little harder.
-It also makes the insulin in body work better.
-Do not overdo anything.
+It also makes the insulin in body work better which, in the long run, helps controlling blood sugar levels.